SamiAILab/SamiAILab.github.io/index.md

 * Sámi Tabletop RPG: A culturally rooted role-playing game documented in peer-reviewed research.
 This work is published in ACM CHI Play 25: [Storycrafting With Constraints: Sámi Storytelling and Generative AI Workflows](https://dl.acm.org/doi/full/10.1145/3744736.3749342).
 We also describe the work in this [video](https://dl.acm.org/doi/suppl/10.1145/3744736.3749342/suppl_file/10.1145_3744736.3749342-video.mp4).
 We have also presented the work at NordiCHI '24 workshop, and as a poster at UNESCO LT4All 2025.
 * Presentation: "Bridging Sámi traditional knowledge and artificial intelligence" at WIPCE 2025.

-In the news: NRK: [Dette mener KI er samisk](https://www.nrk.no/norge/dette-mener-ki-er-samisk-1.16761140), Kielâteknologia puohháid: [LT4ALL-konferens Pariisist]().
+In the news: NRK: [Dette mener KI er samisk](https://www.nrk.no/norge/dette-mener-ki-er-samisk-1.16761140), Anaráš aavis:[Kielâteknologia puohháid: LT4ALL-konferens Pariisist](https://www.anarasaavis.fi/2025/03/03/kielateknologia-puohhaid-lt4all-konferens-pariisist/).

 ### Language Technology Evaluation